 Character and Fitness

 Be sure to read the questions carefully on this section of the application and answer them as completely as possible.
 You have a continuing obligation to update your responses to these questions if they change even after you apply.
-In addition, if you answered affirmatively to any of the questions, you are advised to contact the Board of Bar Examiners in the state(s) in which you intend to seek admission, as this prior conduct may affect your ability to sit for the bar examination.
+In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
+Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
+Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

 Request transcripts from every undergraduate, graduate and professional school you have attended and send them to LSAC’s Law School Credential Assembly Service (CAS).
 You must have completed a baccalaureate degree from an accredited college or university by the time you begin your study at Widener.
 Transfer and Visiting students must send official transcripts directly to the Admissions Office.